-In addition, under the current application, the applicant originally proposed a public visitor vehicle parking area outside of the security gated area.
+Under the current application, the applicant originally proposed a public visitor vehicle parking area outside of the security gated area.
 However, this component of the project description has subsequently been withdrawn and is no longer part of the project or plans proposed by the applicant.
 The applicant is not proposing any public parking within or near the entrance to the subdivision.

 Pursuant to Coastal Development Permit Application 4-99-213, the applicant previously applied for the construction of a security gate at the same location.
 The staff report for that application was prepared with a recommendation of denial.
 However, prior to the Commission hearing, the applicant withdrew the application.
 In submitting the current application, the applicant has eliminated the public access gate, replacing it with a five foot wide opening.
 Further, the applicant has stated that the security gate is proposed to address concerns of safety and security within the subdivision.
 Specifically, the applicant states that there have been repeated incidents and acts by transients, motorists, and teenagers of arson, assault, graffiti, vandalism, illegal camping, dumping of toxic waste and trash, speeding, loitering, consumption of alcohol and drugs, and skateboarding.
+The construction of the security gate could pose a greater risk, however, if there was a fire in the subdivision or in the area, as it could impede escape of the subdivision residents or mechanically malfunction.

 In addition, since the application for the current permit was submitted, the applicant has redesigned the proposed gate following meetings with Commission staff, in an effort to render the development less visually obtrusive and more compatible with the surrounding environment and landscape.
 These revisions do not, however sufficiently reduce the proposed project's visual impacts and the unacceptable alteration of the community character, as discussed in the sections that follow.
 The applicant is now proposing to construct a 30 foot wide wrought iron, five foot high wrought iron, sliding, track mounted, chain driven gate with more space between the bars of the gate, thereby making it more visually permeable.
 In addition, the revised plans have incorporated the use of rock and indigenous plants into the design of the walls that flank the wrought iron security gate.
 The walls on either side of the security gate were originally proposed to also be wrought iron, with closely spaced bars and with no rock or landscaping (Exhibits 11 and 12).
 However, the applicant submitted revised plans on October 16, 2001 that illustrate five foot high rock walls that taper into the existing hillside and terrain in conjunction with the use of indigenous plant species, to soften the projects adverse visual impacts (Exhibits 9 and 10).
 The rock wall to the east of the wrought iron gate is approximately 45 feet long, while the rock wall to the west of the gate is approximately 35 feet long.
 These walls and the security gate would be located parallel to Encinal Canyon Road.